onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 people think of the iron hand (gesture - a shake of the hand) and the invisible hand (gesture - money with hand) but they rarely think of the intangible hand of status

 built-in error correction as the highest priority
+The highest political act is the pursuit of error correction

 New motivation/mobilization system